pynq/pynq.github.com/blog/html/_sources/2012/08/31/let_s_go.txt

 .. image:: /media/monty-python.jpg
    :height: 200px

-when really you should the sort of person interested in this sort of Python:
+then you'll probably be somewhat disappointed.
+Typically, the audience is the sort of person we're targetting is the one interested in this sort of
+Python:

 .. image:: /media/python-logo.png